yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md

 ---
-title: 'Nasıl yapılır: farklı dosyalardan Içerik ekleme (LINQ) (Visual Basic)' ms.date: 06/27/2018 ms.assetid: e7530857-c467-41ea-9730-84e6b1065a4d ms.openlocfilehash: f5bdfecc91f5b2f0ed3764d0f38dee99570d66d4
+title: 'Nasıl yapılır: Farklı Dosyalardan İçerik Birleştirme (LINQ)' ms.date: 06/27/2018 ms.assetid: e7530857-c467-41ea-9730-84e6b1065a4d
+ms.openlocfilehash: a6528f623d084003bb85dc5bae784b8d96c84d02
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524199"
+ms.locfileid: "74344562"
 ---
-# <a name="how-to-join-content-from-dissimilar-files-linq-visual-basic"></a><span data-ttu-id="cbf84-102">Nasıl yapılır: farklı dosyalardan Içerik ekleme (LINQ) (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="cbf84-102">How to: Join Content from Dissimilar Files (LINQ) (Visual Basic)</span></span>
+# <a name="how-to-join-content-from-dissimilar-files-linq-visual-basic"></a><span data-ttu-id="d54db-102">How to: Join Content from Dissimilar Files (LINQ) (Visual Basic)</span><span class="sxs-lookup"><span data-stu-id="d54db-102">How to: Join Content from Dissimilar Files (LINQ) (Visual Basic)</span></span>

-<span data-ttu-id="cbf84-103">Bu örnek, eşleşen anahtar olarak kullanılan ortak bir değeri paylaşan, virgülle ayrılmış iki dosyadan verilerin nasıl birleştirileceğini gösterir.</span><span class="sxs-lookup"><span data-stu-id="cbf84-103">This example shows how to join data from two comma-delimited files that share a common value that is used as a matching key.</span></span> <span data-ttu-id="cbf84-104">Bu teknik, iki elektronik tablodan veya bir elektronik tabloda ve başka bir biçime sahip bir dosyadan yeni bir dosyaya veri birleştirmek istiyorsanız yararlı olabilir.</span><span class="sxs-lookup"><span data-stu-id="cbf84-104">This technique can be useful if you have to combine data from two spreadsheets, or from a spreadsheet and from a file that has another format, into a new file.</span></span> <span data-ttu-id="cbf84-105">Örneği herhangi bir tür yapılandırılmış metinle çalışacak şekilde değiştirebilirsiniz.</span><span class="sxs-lookup"><span data-stu-id="cbf84-105">You can modify the example to work with any kind of structured text.</span></span>
+<span data-ttu-id="d54db-103">This example shows how to join data from two comma-delimited files that share a common value that is used as a matching key.</span><span class="sxs-lookup"><span data-stu-id="d54db-103">This example shows how to join data from two comma-delimited files that share a common value that is used as a matching key.</span></span> <span data-ttu-id="d54db-104">This technique can be useful if you have to combine data from two spreadsheets, or from a spreadsheet and from a file that has another format, into a new file.</span><span class="sxs-lookup"><span data-stu-id="d54db-104">This technique can be useful if you have to combine data from two spreadsheets, or from a spreadsheet and from a file that has another format, into a new file.</span></span> <span data-ttu-id="d54db-105">You can modify the example to work with any kind of structured text.</span><span class="sxs-lookup"><span data-stu-id="d54db-105">You can modify the example to work with any kind of structured text.</span></span>

-## <a name="to-create-the-data-files"></a><span data-ttu-id="cbf84-106">Veri dosyalarını oluşturmak için</span><span class="sxs-lookup"><span data-stu-id="cbf84-106">To create the data files</span></span>
+## <a name="to-create-the-data-files"></a><span data-ttu-id="d54db-106">To create the data files</span><span class="sxs-lookup"><span data-stu-id="d54db-106">To create the data files</span></span>

-1. <span data-ttu-id="cbf84-107">Aşağıdaki satırları puanlarını. csv adlı bir dosyaya kopyalayın ve proje klasörünüze kaydedin.</span><span class="sxs-lookup"><span data-stu-id="cbf84-107">Copy the following lines into a file that is named scores.csv and save it to your project folder.</span></span> <span data-ttu-id="cbf84-108">Dosya, elektronik tablo verilerini temsil eder.</span><span class="sxs-lookup"><span data-stu-id="cbf84-108">The file represents spreadsheet data.</span></span> <span data-ttu-id="cbf84-109">1\. sütun, öğrencinin KIMLIĞIDIR ve 2 ile 5 arasındaki sütunlar test puanlarıdır.</span><span class="sxs-lookup"><span data-stu-id="cbf84-109">Column 1 is the student's ID, and columns 2 through 5 are test scores.</span></span>
+1. <span data-ttu-id="d54db-107">Copy the following lines into a file that is named scores.csv and save it to your project folder.</span><span class="sxs-lookup"><span data-stu-id="d54db-107">Copy the following lines into a file that is named scores.csv and save it to your project folder.</span></span> <span data-ttu-id="d54db-108">The file represents spreadsheet data.</span><span class="sxs-lookup"><span data-stu-id="d54db-108">The file represents spreadsheet data.</span></span> <span data-ttu-id="d54db-109">Column 1 is the student's ID, and columns 2 through 5 are test scores.</span><span class="sxs-lookup"><span data-stu-id="d54db-109">Column 1 is the student's ID, and columns 2 through 5 are test scores.</span></span>

     ```csv
     111, 97, 92, 81, 60